Grazing Walks

 Sudbury

 The birthplace of Thomas Gainsborough, home to Gainsborough’s House Museum, and the silk capital of the UK.
 The water meadows are a great starting point for a walk and a picnic, and the thriving town is packed with places to eat and drink.
-Sudbury is well worth a visit on the Thursday or Saturday market day, or visit on the last Friday of the month for lots of Farmers Market foodie treats.
+Visit on the Thursday or Saturday for market day, or on the last Friday of the month for lots of Farmers Market foodie treats.

 Valley Trail – Around Sudbury along River Stour 3.5miles